dy/piezo/docs/issues.md

       ~ can simply be "last function is result of module", like last expression in function
         + that builds nice structuring convention for all son programs - user knows where to look up for main processor.
         -? what if last item in module is not a function, but eg. global?
-          * it returns global then and not processing function...
+          - it returns global then and not processing function...
     + doesn't have problems with collecting old instances (gc covers that)
       + doesn't grow memory within processor
     - channel case selector is part of processing function
-      + makes JS API simpler: only provide channels for a-params
-    - exporting single method makes module unusable by other modules, eg. we can't redist songs and stick to main function convention.
+      + makes JS API simpler: only provide channels for a-params ~- exporting single method makes module unusable by other modules, eg. we can't redist songs and stick to main function convention.
       - main export function is no different from any other t-dependent sound producing function.
+      ~ ok, hooks-like state allows thespassing this limitation

   2. ?
 Or take `t`,`i` as param?
     * We may need to call same function with different time within same sound.